bfoe/FSLeyes_Gygwin/README.md

    chmod +x Setup_FSLeyes.sh
    . ./Setup_FSLeyes.sh
 ```
-&emsp; this will automatically download and install all required packages
+&emsp;&emsp; this will automatically download and install all required packages

 ##